mananmehtaxc/ai-agent-policy-insights/README.md

 ### Question Answering Prompt

 ```
-Use the following legal document context to answer the user's question accurately.
+Use the following policy document context to answer the user's question accurately.
 Answer only based on the provided context.

 Context:
 {context}